 Additionally, like all other investments, performance is never guaranteed.
 Even though model portfolios are under professional management, that doesn’t mean that they will perform.
 Even the best money managers can lose money in a slumping market.

-A model portfolio also includes additional fees.
-Because you’re working with a financial professional to manage your money, you will have to pay fees for their time, expertise and the investments they select.
+A model portfolio can also include additional fees that wouldn’t be there if you chose your own investments.
 Often, because of the investment selection, it’s hard to determine the exact amount you’re paying.
 So, if you do decide to invest in a model portfolio, make sure you understand the cost as well as the financial advisor’s fee structure.
+However, these costs might be countered by an increase in portfolio return.

 Model portfolios can be great options for investors who don’t want to take the DIY approach to investing.
 But before you invest your hard-earned money into a model portfolio, it’s important to understand how the portfolio works.
 You will also want to compare fees.
 The more knowledgeable you are, the better investment decisions you will make.

-- A financial advisor can walk you through a model portfolio.
-They also can help determine if it’s the right fit for your investing style.
+- A financial advisor can walk you through a model portfolio and they can also help determine if it’s the right fit for your investing style.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you are still a little apprehensive about using a model portfolio, you can start with a little investment and see how it performs.
 You might want to consider starting with a robo-advisor.
 TIt’s an online tool that offers lower fees and lower account minimums than traditional advisors.
 Since model portfolios require minimal effort and thought on your behalf, they may be what you need to keep your peace of mind.